fortzsu/hand-history-replayer-spring/README.md

 ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)

 ## General Information
-- Application for parsing Poker Hands from document to Java objects, and display the values in HTML.
+- Full-Stack Application for parsing Poker Hands from a specific document to Java objects, and display the values
 - The app shows the results of one player, but stores all the results of the whole hand as well
-- The cards are shown with JPG images, further the current chips and all the actions are listed
 - The main logic is stored in a PositionGenerator class - where the program counts all the current players positions like they were sitting by a real table

 ## Technologies Used